 What papers should I bring with me?

-Dogs must have proof of current vaccination for Rabies, Canine Influenza (H3N8), Bordetella, Distemper and Parvo Virus.
+Dogs must have proof of current vaccination for Rabies, Bordetella, Distemper and Parvo Virus.
 Parainfluenza.
-Hepititis, Leptospirosis and a flea prevention regimine are strongly recommended.
+Canine Influenza, Hepititis, Leptospirosis and a flea prevention regimine are strongly recommended.
 Cats must have proof of vaccination for Feline respiratory (or HCP), Feline Leukemia, and Rabies.
-You can have your vet fax the records to us at 503-621-1346 (preferred), or you can bring a copy with you at check-in time.
+You can have your vet fax the records to us at 503-621-1346 (preferred), or charltonkennels@#hotmail.com or you can bring a copy with you at check-in time.
 Please check with your vet!

 Can I bring my new puppy to the kennel?

-Puppies must be at least 16 weeks old.
+Puppies must be roughly 16 weeks old.
 Puppies can be boarded after they have received the required series of three vaccinations and boosters.
 They are usually 16 weeks old when this is complete.
 Make sure they have been immunized against Bordatella (kennel cough) and check with your veterinarian first.
+Rabies is required at 6 months.

 Will my dog be able to play with other dogs?